 Ohio Shared Living (OSL) is a residential service option that allows individuals to receive continuous care and support while living in family home setting.
 The Goals of OSL is enhanced community integration for the person served, and reduced turnover in the person’s life; enhancing service continuity and relationships.

-Ohio Shared Living (OSL) was once known as “Adult Foster Care.”
-It's a flexible and completely personalized residential service option for people who have developmental disabilities through the Individual Options Waiver.
+OSL was once known as “Adult Foster Care.”
+It is a flexible and completely personalized residential service option available through Individual Options Waiver.

 In order to receive OSL services, a person must be eligible for Medicaid and the County Board must authorize funding.
 You must also meet the following requirements:

 - Diagnosed by the age 22 with a Developmental Disability

 - Have substantial functional limitation in at least three of these areas:

 - Self Care